gzalo/gzalo.com/content/calculators/rc_filter.en.md

 ![Low pass RC filter Schematic](/images/filtropasabajos.png)
 ![High pass RC filter Schematic](/images/filtropasaaltos.png)

 The curve rate is 20 decibels per decade.
-At the cutoff frequency, the output voltage is 3 dB (0.707 times) below the input voltage.
+At the cutoff frequency, the output voltage is 3 decibels (`0.707 times`) below the input voltage.

-If the needed capacitor is too big, and the resistance value can't be bigger, it might be easier to implement the filter actively, using an opamp.
+If the required capacitance is too big, and the resistance value can't be increased, it might be easier to implement the filter actively, using an opamp.
 [This site provides a calculator for that purpose](http://sim.okawa-denshi.jp/en/OPseikiLowkeisan.htm).

-If the load impedance is around the filter impedances, the cutoff filter will be differente to the one wanted.
-In that case, a simple analog buffer may be added, for instance using an opamp as a voltage follower, in such way that the load doesn't affect the filter itself.
+If the load impedance is around the filter impedances, the cutoff filter will be different from the one wanted.
+In that case, a simple analog buffer may be added, for instance by using an opamp as a voltage follower, in such a way that the load doesn't affect the filter itself.